datacamp-content-public/Introduction-to-R-in-Finance/chapter2.md

 While it is nice to see that sine function plot, nobody plots continuous functions using separate dots.
 Let's use a continuous line instead, why don't we?
 And while we're at it, we should add a title and particularly axis labels to your plot - remember how your highschool teacher used to nag you about those?

 `@instructions`
-To change the appeareance of a plot, we can add *options* to the plot function.
+To change the appeareance of a plot, we can add *options* to the plot function call.
 These are additional parameters, telling R how to format the plot output.

 Let's start by telling R to format your data as a line instead of as individual dots.
 You do this by specifying the `type` parameter as `type="l"`.
 Note that this is a lower case "L" in the quotes, not the number "one".
 I have already prepared this for you in the script window.
 Put your cursor into the first line of code and hit <CTRL>-<ENTER> to run this piece of code.

 Once you have done this, add a figure title and axis labels to your plot using the options `main`, `xlab` and `ylab`.

 `@hint`
-First, calculate and save in `y` the sine of `x` by assigning the outcome of `sin(x)` to `y`.

-Then, plot the outcome using `plot(x,y)`.
+You can add the title and axis label options by using the argument name and assigning it a value.
+For the plot title, this would look as follows: `main="Sine wave"`.

 `@pre_exercise_code`
 ```{r}